How To Explain Your Reasons for Leaving a Job

 Depending on the way you’ve answered the question, your interviewers may have follow-up questions, such as:

 Consider these as you complete your answer, and develop a few ideas for what your answer may look like for follow-up questions.
 Remember: Leaving a job for a new opportunity is very common.
-Your interviewer has likely left a job in their past, so they will be able to understand your position.
+It's likely that your interviewer has also left a job so they will be able to understand your position.
 Be clear on your reasons, plan your response and continue directing the conversation toward why you’re the best person for the job.